 Dogs are open to all foods, potentially.
 So vegetables can be a great snack option for your dog.

 Try fruits, too.
 Banana slices, berries, watermelon and apple slices, (with no seeds, of course).
 Steer clear of grapes, raisins, onions, chocolate and anything with caffeine.
 These can be toxic to dogs.

 Other snacks that can work well as low-calorie dog treats are air-popped popcorn with no salt or butter, and plain rice cakes broken into little pieces.

 Your dog's treats should be easy on their teeth.
 Skip anything that's hard, like bones, antlers, or hooves.

 “So many of the new treats like that on the market are fracturing teeth,” Pierce says.

 Use the rule of thumb: If you push your thumbnail into a treat and it leaves a mark, that’s a safe treat.
 If it doesn’t, the treat is too hard for a dog to safely chew.

 Rawhide is the exception because as a dog chews on it, it becomes soft.
-But always watch your dog when she’s gnawing on rawhide, as it can break into little pieces and get lodged in her throat.
+But always watch your dog when they are gnawing on rawhide, as it can break into little pieces and get lodged in their throat.
 Best to take it away when it starts getting small, Pierce says.

 Want to know if a treat is healthy for your dog’s teeth?
 Look for the Veterinary Oral Health Council’s seal of approval on it that reads “VOHC Accepted.”
 If it’s not there, don’t offer it.